Please sign in to download the files. A new tab will open where you can login/register.

 • The number of variation points kept within 2-3 per scaffold, preference given to structures with one variation point per cycle

-• Several structural physicochemical filters applied (modified Lipinski and Veber rules, etc.)
+• Structural physicochemical filters (modified Lipinski and Veber rules, etc.) applied

-• In-house MedChem structure filtering employed to favor drug-like properties
+• In-house MedChem structure filtering to favor drug-like properties

-To improve the quality of final compounds, careful design and strict selection of chemically diverse building blocks for scaffold decoration are achieved with the reference to published criteria [1].
-Lead-oriented synthesis principles to enhance our HTS Compound Collection with high-quality drug-like screening compounds possessing optimal physicochemical properties are applied [4].
+To improve the quality of the final compounds, careful design and strict selection of chemically diverse building blocks for scaffold decoration are guided by well-established published criteria [1].
+To enhance our HTS Compound Collection with high-quality drug-like screening compounds possessing optimal physicochemical properties, lead-oriented synthesis principles are applied [4].

-We provide the synthesis of novel tangible molecules by the decoration of our heterocyclic scaffolds via validated synthetic procedures to meet various customers’ requirements and specifications.
-Alternatively, custom synthesis of specific compounds or chemical compound libraries based on the customer’s scaffolds or scaffold hopping is available upon request and can be carried out on both FFS and FTE basis.
+We provide the synthesis of novel tangible molecules by decorating our heterocyclic scaffolds using validated synthetic procedures to meet various customers’ requirements and specifications.
+Alternatively, custom synthesis of specific compounds or chemical compound libraries based on the customer’s scaffolds or scaffold-hopping is available upon request.
+It can be carried out on both an FFS and an FTE basis.

-Additionally, analysis and categorization of any screening library by a chemoinformatics scaffold-based approach (based on 2D fingerprints, similarity, or mathematical models) can be performed to the customer’s order.
+Additionally, analysis and categorization of any screening library using a cheminformatics scaffold-based approach (based on 2D fingerprints, similarity, or mathematical models) can be performed at the customer’s request.

 References